SamBall999/Parallel-Cloud-Classification/README.txt

+# Parallel-Cloud-Classification

+This program classifies cloud type based on simulated weather data using the Java Fork/Join framework.

+## Use

 If the program has not been compiled:
 - navigate to the root directory and use make to generate the necessary class files.